dragonflyoss/nydus/docs/tutorial.md

 The getting started guide on Docker has detailed instructions for setting up Docker on [Linux](https://docs.docker.com/engine/install/centos/).

-### Build tools in this repository
+### Get binaries from release page

-Please refer to [README](../README.md) to build the `nydusd` and `nydus-image`.
-And refer to [nydusify document](./nydusify.md) to build the `nydusify`.
-And refert to [nydus snapshotter document](../contrib/nydus-snapshotter/README.md) to build `containerd-nydus-grpc`.
+Get `nydus-image`, `nydusd`, `nydusify`, and `containerd-nydus-grpc` binaries from [release](https://github.com/dragonflyoss/image-service/releases/latest) page.

 ## Build Nydus Image through nydusify

-Nydus offers a powerful tool that converts an OCI format container image into a nydus format container image easily.
+Nydus offers a powerful tool that converts an OCI image into a nydus image easily.
 Here we demonstrate how to use it with a local registry.

 ### Deploy a local registry server